chryzsh/JenkinsPasswordSpray/README.md

 Force             - Forces the spray to continue without prompting for confirmation.
 OutFile           - A file to output the results to.
 ```

+Please fill free to file issues or pull requests.
+You can also write to me on Twitter [@chryzsh](https://twitter.com/chryzsh)